IgnatiusMarenka/Multiverse-Wiki/content/Root (R)/Superheroes (RS)/Superheldia (RSS)/Organizations/Secret Agent Company.md

 The Buildings and their locations.

 ## The Headquarters
 The HQ is the main building of the SAC, standing 540 meter tall, this is the tallest building of all the SAC buildings.
-It is here that the leader of the SAC sits.
+It is in this building in the center of [[Newby]] that the leader of the SAC sits.
 It is also where [[The Creator]] learned about the multiverse.

 ### Main Hall